 How Much Does It Cost to Widebody a Car?

 Note: Keep in mind, it’s difficult and expensive to un-widebody a car.
-If you have a relatively new car and decide to widebody it, your car may be worth far less than an unmodified version if and when you decide to sell it.
+If you have a relatively new car and decide to widebody it, your car may become worth less on the open market than an unmodified version when you decide to sell it.
 Almost all car modifications decrease a car’s value, no matter how much the modifications cost, so keep this in mind before you decide to commit to an expensive mod that may make your car unsellable or worth far less.
+Also, if you decide to cut panels, use an undercoating protector to prohibit rust.
+We talk more about what to use in this article.
+And because everyone who widebody’s a car also lowers it, this article tells How Much It Costs to Lower a Car and the Various Methods You Can Choose.
+You’ll also likely not be driving the car for some time if you do this process yourself.
+If that’s the case you may want to read our article listing tips for storing a car so you can do things like treat the fuel so it doesn’t go bad etc. We all know projects like these usually take longer than we first envision.
+When the widebody is complete, you don’t want to then have to figure out why it won’t run well.

 This is certainly not a beginner’s do-it-yourself project.
 But, if you have some experience, you might consider rolling out your own bodywork from scratch.
 It’s a pretty straightforward — yet time-consuming — process: Using a set of handmade foam blocks, you slowly shape them into the body of the car in the style you want.
 You then fiberglass over them and paint them to match.
 Getting everything to match is the tricky part.
 If you have the skills, it will only cost you a couple hundred dollars for foam, fiberglass, and other materials — not including paint.
 The following video (and the other videos in the series) will give you an idea of the process: